 The fee-for-service is assessed for actual time expended and expenses incurred by DEQ in the previous calendar year, not to exceed $20,000 per facility per year.

-Any source exempt under Section 396 of the Rules for the Control of Air Pollution in Idaho may not be subject to certain Tier I operating permit fees.
-Certain sources may qualify for deferral from the Tier I operating permit program under Section 301 of the Rules for the Control of Air Pollution in Idaho and, therefore, are not subject to Tier I fees, until such time that a Tier I application or Tier I permit is required for the source.
+Any source exempt under the Rules for the Control of Air Pollution in Idaho (IDAPA 59.01.01.396) may not be subject to certain Tier I operating permit fees.
+Certain sources may qualify for deferral from the Tier I operating permit program under the Rules for the Control of Air Pollution in Idaho (IDAPA 58.01.01.301) and, therefore, are not subject to Tier I fees, until such time that a Tier I application or Tier I permit is required for the source.

-Under the Tier I operating permit program, facilities in Idaho are required to report to DEQ every six months on the status of compliance with the conditions of their permit.
-The purpose of the reporting requirements is to assure compliance with permit provisions.
+Under the Tier I operating permit program, facilities in Idaho are required to report to DEQ every 6 months on the status of compliance with the conditions of their permit.
+The purpose of the reporting requirements is to ensure compliance with permit provisions.
 Reports are due semiannually and annually.

 Note: This is a summary of Tier I operating permit requirements and is not intended to be all-inclusive.
 Detailed requirements are outlined in the Rules for the Control of Air Pollution in Idaho (IDAPA 58.01.01.300–386).